Caesar's Comet: In literature

 The poet Virgil writes in his ninth eclogue that the star of Caesar has appeared to gladden the fields.
 Virgil later writes of the period following Julius Caesar's assassination, "Never did fearsome comets so often blaze."
 Gurval points out that this passage in no way links a comet to Caesar's divine status, but rather links comets to his death.

 Calpurnius Siculus makes mention of the comet in his epilogues as a boding sign of the civil strife that would plague Rome after Caesar's death.

 It is Ovid, however, who makes the final assertion of the comet's role in Julius Caesar's deification.
 Ovid describes the deification of Caesar in Metamorphoses (8 AD):Then Jupiter, the Father, spoke..."Take up Caesar's spirit from his murdered corpse, and change it into a star, so that the deified Julius may always look down from his high temple on our Capitol and forum."
 He had barely finished, when gentle Venus stood in the midst of the Senate, seen by no one, and took up the newly freed spirit of her Caesar from his body, and preventing it from vanishing into the air, carried it towards the glorious stars.
 As she carried it, she felt it glow and take fire, and loosed it from her breast: it climbed higher than the moon, and drawing behind it a fiery tail, shone as a star.
 It has been argued recently that the idea of Augustus's use of the comet for his political aims largely stems from this passage.

 In Shakespeare's Julius Caesar (1599), Caesar's wife remarks on the fateful morning of her husband's murder: "When beggars die there are no comets seen.
 The heavens themselves blaze forth the death of princes."

 Modern scholarship

-In 1997, two scholars at the University of Illinois at Chicago—John T. Ramsey (a classicist) and A. Lewis Licht (a physicist)—published a book comparing astronomical/astrological evidence from both Han China and Rome.
-Their analysis, based on historical eyewitness accounts, Chinese astronomical records, astrological literature from later antiquity and ice cores from Greenland glaciers, yielded a range of orbital parameters for the hypothetical object.
+In 1997, two scholars at the University of Illinois at Chicago (the classicist John T. Ramsey and the physicist A. Lewis Licht) published a book comparing astronomical/astrological evidence from both Han China and Rome.
+Their analysis, based on historical eyewitness accounts, Chinese astronomical records, astrological literature from later antiquity, and ice cores from Greenland glaciers, yielded a range of orbital parameters for the hypothetical object.
 They settled on a perihelion point of 0.22 AU for the object which was apparently visible with a tail from the Chinese capital Chang'an (in late May) and as a star-like object from Rome (in late July):